vossisboss/tutorial-series/create-contact-page.md

 On the other hand, your `FormPage` model inherits from `AbstractEmailForm`.
 Unlike `AbstractFormField`, `AbstractEmailForm` offers a form-to-email capability.
 Also, it defines the `to_address`, `from_address`, and `subject` fields.
 It expects a `form_fields` to be defined.

-After defining your `FormField` and `FormPage` models, you have to create `form_page` and `form_page_landing` templates.
+After defining your `FormField` and `FormPage` models, you must create `form_page` and `form_page_landing` templates.
 The `form_page` template differs from a standard Wagtail template because it's passed a variable named `form` containing a Django `Form` object in addition to the usual `Page` variable.
-The `form_page_landing.html`, on the other hand is a standard Wagtail template displayed after the user makes a successful form submission.
+The `form_page_landing.html`, on the other hand, is a standard Wagtail template.
+Your site displays the `form_page_landing.html` after a user makes a successful form submission.

 <!-- Ask Thibaud for a web page explaining the Django `Form` object -->